 Step 1.
 Understand basic nicotine absorption

-“When smoking the nicotine hit takes a few seconds, when vaping it can take 10-30 seconds.”
+“When smoking the initial nicotine hit takes a few seconds, when vaping it can take 10-30 seconds.”

 Step 2.
 How do I inhale correctly?

 Many smokers take relatively small or short inhalations on a cigarette whilst with vaping the whole process needs to be slowed down, take longer and slower puffs and don’t be too quick to exhale.
 You don’t have to hold your breath but slow down the inhale and exhale procedure.
 The first few inhalations should be slow, two to three seconds.
 This gives time for: